githubtraining/reviewing-a-pull-request/responses/01_intro.md

 ## Welcome!

 Hello and welcome!
-In this course you will learn how you can get your best work done by identifying when and how to request a review, how to perform a review for someone else, and other awesome collaboration methods.
+In this course you will learn how you can get your best work done in pull requests.
+You'll learn when and how to request a review, how to review someone else's code, and how to respond to reviews.
 To do this, we'll be playing around with the code in this repository that makes a simple Tetris game.

-To deploy this game on GitHub Pages and actually see our improvements in real time, go to the **Settings** tab of this repository, and scroll down to **GitHub Pages**.
+To deploy this game on GitHub Pages, go to the **Settings** tab of this repository.
+Scroll down to **GitHub Pages**.
 Select `master` as a **Source**, and click **Save**.
 GitHub will create a deployment for you on GitHub Pages.

 ### New to GitHub?

-For this course, you'll need to know how to create a branch on GitHub, commit changes using Git, and open a pull request on GitHub.
-If you need a refresher on the GitHub flow, check out the [the Introduction to GitHub course]({{ host}}/courses/introduction-to-github).
+For this course, you'll need some background knowledge.
+If you need a refresher on the GitHub flow, check out [the Introduction to GitHub course]({{ host}}/courses/introduction-to-github).

 ### Assignees

-Assignees on issues and pull requests let other team members know who is responsible for making sure an issue or pull request is completed in an easily accessible and visual manner.
+Assignees on issues and pull requests let other team members know who is responsible.
+The assignee oversees the issue or pull request in an accessible and visible way.

 ## Pull Requests Reviews 101